 I once was in love, I was only ten years old.
 Perfectly innocent we held hands and were equally happy.
-I remember this summer afternoon in the forest hidden under a roof of three foot ferns, away from the world.
+I remember these summer afternoons after school in the forest hidden under a roof of three foot high ferns, away from the world.

 Lying on a blanket we each read the same book of The Famous Five written by Enid Blyton, our mutual favourite writer.